 Faulty Parts.
-Whether you or a PlumbV professional determine which parts needs to be replaced, exchanging an old part for a new part is a relatively easy fix and part of regular maintenance.
+Whether you or a PlumbV professional determine which parts need to be replaced, exchanging an old part for a new part is a relatively easy fix and part of regular maintenance.

 Electric or Gas Supply.
 Before calling an expert, be sure that a breaker hasn’t tripped or a pilot light hasn’t gone out.
 This is a simple check that could save you a lot of frustration and time.
 But if your inspection reveals that something is definitely out of line, PlumbV is ready to help.

 Bacteria.
 Foul-smelling water could be a sign of bacterial contamination and will likely require a thorough internal cleanse of the water heater’s tank.
-This could be a messy DIY project, or something you leave to a plumbing expert.
-You’ll also want to try and pin down the source of contamination, which could lead you to investigate blackflow issues in your water system.
+This could be a messy DIY project or something you leave to a plumbing expert.
+You’ll also want to try and pin down the source of contamination, which could lead you to investigate backflow issues in your water system.

 Water Heater Options

 Now that you’ve determined what the issue is with your current water heater, you could be in the market for a new unit.
 At PlumbV, we’re determined to help you pick the best water heater for your specific needs.
 There are three types that we recommend: